iLib-js/ilib-loctool-pendo-md/docs/CONTRIBUTING.md

 This package is developed using NodeJS v18 LTS. `@types/node@18` and `@tsconfig/node18` are used to ensure transpiled code compatibility. [`nvm`](https://github.com/nvm-sh/nvm) is recommended for runtime version management.

-Package manager used during development is [Yarn v1.22.22](https://classic.yarnpkg.com/en/docs).
+Package manager used during development is [`yarn v1`](https://classic.yarnpkg.com/lang/en/docs/install/).

 ## Setup